 It's moving toward the Holiday season, but I'm still on the subject of "endarkenment", still talking with others about what that means, and what kind of opportunities for self and cultural growth "going into the Dark".
-One thought is that this is "dark matter", the stuff of creation, the "Dark Mother/Matter".
+One thought is that this is "dark matter", the stuff of creation that is the "backdrop" to the stars...... the "Dark Mother/Matter".
 So it could be said that "endarkenment" is going home.

-This was a talk I gave at the Claremont School of Theology for the Pagan Studies Conference last year, and thougtht I'd repost it since I'm on the subject.
+This was a talk I gave at the Claremont School of Theology for the Pagan Studies Conference last year.

-Because of the limited time for this presentation, I'm going to concentrate on only 2 "Dark Goddesses" that occupy a profound place in the mythos of both the past and the present.
-They are Hecate, the underground Greek goddess of the Crossroads, and Lilith, the Biblical first wife of Adam.
+Because of the limited time for this presentation, I would like to concentrate primarily on two "Dark Goddesses" that occupy a profound place in the developmental mythos of Western culture, both in the past and as an underlying template within the present as well.
+They are Hecate, the Greek Goddess of the underground and of the Crossroads, and Lilith, the Biblical first wife of Adam.

-The dark is the place of creative becoming and unbecoming, the "dark matter" (Dark Mater) from which beginnings form and to which endings go, the circular intelligence of nature.
-Could dark matter be symbolized as the cosmic womb of the Dark Mother, incubating and birthing galaxies, particles, stars and planets?
+The dark is the place of creative becoming and unbecoming, the "dark matter" (Dark Mater) from which beginnings form and to which endings go, the serpentine, cyclical, circular intelligence of nature.
+Could the “dark matter” physicists theorize is the ultimate backdrop to the creative potential of the universe, be thus symbolized as the “cosmic womb” of the Great Mother, incubating and birthing galaxies, particles, stars and planets?

-The dark is also the realm of the primordial Dark Goddesses.
-Before the advent of patriarchal monotheism there were many of them, often also associated with the Moon, weaving, and oracular powers.
-And snakes - everywhere, the sacred, spiraling serpent.
-Among them, Hella, Nordic underworld Goddess, the Norns or fates, Persephone, Nyx, Spider Woman when she leads each age through the birth Kiva, Dewi Sri, Rangda, and Sedna, to name a few.
+The dark, which is symbolized by caves, a hidden underground realm, and night, is the realm of the primordial Dark Goddesses that occur throughout human mythologies.
+Before the advent of patriarchal monotheism in Western culture there were many dark goddesses, often also associated with the Moon, weaving, fate, oracular powers, and of course death and rebirth.
+And snakes - everywhere one encounters the sacred, spiraling symbol of the serpent, which represents a seasonal cosmology that dies and is reborn - because the snake continually sheds its skin.
+Among such Goddesses are found Hella, Nordic underworld Goddess, the Norns or fates, Persephone, Nyx, Spider Woman when she leads each age through the birth Kiva, Dewi Sri, Rangda, and the Inuit Sedna, to name just a few.